NomicFoundation/hardhat/docs/guides/mainnet-forking.md

 }
 ```

+(Note that you'll need to replace the `<key>` component of the URL with your personal Alchemy API key.)

 By accessing any state that exists on mainnet, Hardhat Network will pull the data and expose it transparently as if it was available locally.

 ## Pinning a block